chicbass/chicbass.github.io/aem_ex_3.md

 >A client wants to publish several pages at once and without delay.
 >What are two ways to publish these pages via TouchUI console?
 (Choose two.)

-1. With the pages selected, access the Manage Publication, and perform the Publish action with Shedding set to ''Now'
+1. With the pages selected, access the Manage Publication, and perform the Publish action with Scheduling set to 'Now'.
 2. **Select all pages, access the Manage Publication, and perform the Quick Publish action**
 3. With the pages selected, access Page Properties, and perform Publish action
 4. **Select the pages, and perform the Quick Publish action**